matthewlfabian/Bacterial-phylogenetics/README.md

     - SAMPLE2
     - ...

 4.)
 In the parent directory, create a subdirectory, "FASTA".
-In "FASTA", add your input samples in ".fasta" format, matching the sample names entered in step 3.).
+In "FASTA", add your input sample genomes in ".fasta" format, matching the sample names entered in step 3.).

 5.)
 In the parent directory, create a subdirectory, "FastANI".
-In "FastANI", & per "config/config.yaml", create the tab-delimited text file "strains.txt", which lists the user-defined strains (without ".FASTA" extension).
+In "FastANI", & per "config/config.yaml", create the tab-delimited text file "strains.txt", which lists the user-defined strains (without ".fasta" file extension).
 This file should have a 2nd column, "species", to add designated species names for strains, as appropriate.
 This enables the "assign_species.py" Python script to utilize designated species names when assigning species groups to as-yet-unidentified strains.

 6.)
 Edit "config/config.yaml" to denote the outgroup, from your existing list of input strains/species, for MLSA.

 7.)
 In the parent directory, create a subdirectory, "automlsa2".
-In "automlsa2", & per "config/config.yaml", add the single nucleotide FASTA containing the sequences for housekeeping genes for MLSA.
+In "automlsa2", & per "config/config.yaml", add a FASTA file containing the nucleotide sequences for housekeeping genes for MLSA, with headers (e.g., "> gene1", "> gene 2", etc.) above each separate gene sequence.

 8.)
 In the parent directory, create a subdirectory, "BLAST".
-In "BLAST", add the amino acid FASTA files (i.e., ".FAA" format) for each gene of interest.
+In "BLAST", add the amino acid FASTA files (i.e., ".faa" format) for each gene of interest.
 These files are utilized as tblastn queries to identify the presence of those genes in the FASTA files for your input strains.

 # Running the workflow